sj14/epoch/README.md

 `epoch` converts unix timestamps to human readable formats and vice-versa.

 Why?
-To convert timestamps to dates, you have to run different commands for Linux and MacOS: `date -d @1267619929` vs `date -r 1267619929` which might still be ok, but have you ever tried converting a formatted timestamp such as `"2019-01-25 21:51:38 +0100 CET"` to a timestamp?
-Of course you can do this, but it's cumbersome.
-This tool tries to solve the task with ease:
+To convert timestamps to dates, you have to run different commands for Linux and MacOS: `date -d @1267619929` vs `date -r 1267619929`, and what about handling nanosecond timestamps? (seriously, I don't know how to do this with `date`)
+Furthermore, have you ever tried converting a time formatted string such as `"2019-01-25 21:51:38 +0100 CET"` to a timestamp?
+Of course, you can do this somehow, but all ways I've found so far were too cumbersome.
+This tool tries to solve all this with ease:

 ```text
 $ epoch "2019-01-25 21:51:38 +0100 CET"
 1548449498
 ```

-Currently, supports input of timestamps with second and nanosecond accuracy.
+Currently, it's a fastly hacked tool, which solves my needs, but I think it might be useful for other people, too.

 ## Installation